 Cuban Chicken Fricassee (or fricase de pollo) is one of my favorite Cuban recipes!
-It’s white and dark meat chicken, and potatoes, simmered in a flavorful tomato based sauce.
+It’s dark meat chicken, and potatoes, simmered in a flavorful tomato based sauce.

 Growing up in a Cuban household (both of my parents were born in Cuba), I grew up eating Cuban Chicken Fricassee and I love being able to share it with my kids now too.
 Fun fact: my son is the world’s pickiest eater, and he eats this dish!
 I think it’s because the chicken is slow simmered and so tender (he normally hates meat) and the potatoes also soak up the flavor from the sauce making it a winner with the whole family!